fineanmol/plant-tree/README.md

-🌱 Updated on Sun, 19 Jan 2025 16:55:57 GMT
+🌳 Updated on Mon, 20 Jan 2025 17:55:03 GMT

-> "Experience is the name everyone gives to their mistakes."
+> "Truth can only be found in one place: the code."